 A phrase search will only retrieve records that contain the exact phrase "media ownership" ("quotation marks" may be required for phrase searching in certain databases)

 A search for media and ownership (without quotes) will retrieve records that contain both words but in any order and not necessarily side by side.

 The function of this symbol (truncation symbols) may vary from database to database.
-Also, some databases use the "*" or "$" instead of the "?".
+Also, some databases may use a different truncation symbol instead of the "*".
 Check the Help or Tips page of the database you are searching if you are not sure which one to use.